-6.1.
-The Neuroscience Program Director shall notify Neuroscience Program members of the time, place, and agenda of the proposed meetings at least 72 hours prior to the meeting.
-The Neuroscience Program members will meet at the end of the fall and spring semesters each year.
+- 6.1 The Neuroscience Program Director shall notify Neuroscience Program members of the time, place, and agenda of the proposed meetings at least 72 hours prior to the meeting.
+The Neuroscience Program members will meet at the end of the fall and spring semesters each year. - 6.2 Minutes of the faculty meeting distributed to Neuroscience Program Faculty by email and they will be posted on the Neuroscience Program website.